appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mysql.md

 * **Authentication:** Provide the username and password for the user with which you are connecting to the database.

-* **SSL:** Choose one of the following modes to set whether your queries will use SSL to connect:
+* **SSL:** Choose one of the following modes to set whether your queries use SSL to connect:

    * **Default**: SSL is used if the server supports it.
    * **Required**: The Require SSL Mode rejects the connection if SSL isn't available.